officialzachward/oss/labs/lab-01/lab01.md

 # Reading assignments - make sure to reflect on these in a lab1.md file in your repository

-Please read the 10 criteria of Open Source Definition and understand why they are important.
-Please read Eric Raymond's article Smart Questions How to ask the question The Smart Way .
+I have read the 10 criteria of Open Source Definition and understand why they are important.
+Further, I have read Eric Raymond's article, "How To Ask Questions The Smart Way" and understand why his points are important.
-**Do you have more suggestions for How To Answer Questions in a Helpful Way (from your past experience)?
-List at least two.**
+**My Two Suggestions for Answering a Question in a Helpful way are:**
 * Specify when you aren't completely sure about a solution.
 It can be helpful when you have a hack or workaround for something, but it can also sabotage someone if he or she doesn't know its just a hack.

-Please read chapter 3 of Free Culture
+I have also read chapter 3 of Free Culture.

-Write a short paragraph ( 8 to 10 sentences) of what you got out of reading that chapter.
+# Write a short paragraph ( 8 to 10 sentences) of what you got out of reading that chapter.

+...

+#Getting Familiar with Linux
-Read the first chapter in Beautiful Code about the development and implementation (in C) of a very simple grep
+I have read the first chapter of *Beautiful Code* about the development and implementation of a very simple grep.

-You don't need to record anything here on the reading, but it will help you with the exercises on grep, egrep, and regex.
-Linux

 Boot linux (Ubuntu) through a USB, dual boot, or WSL